aditir360/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 Created a tic tac toe game using HTML, CSS, and Javascript.
-Yo u can play against yourself in this game.
+You can play against yourself in this game.